laplahce/unity-wiki-companion/src/content/packages/essential-systems/02-getting-started.md

 3. Find the system and study its demo scene.
 4. Read more about the specific system in [its documentation](./systems).

+> If you see *pink* materials, you may need to upgrade/change the materials to fit your render pipeline.
+This is not required, the system will still work, but the demo scene will be harder to decipher.

 ### Understanding the utilities

 1. Navigate to **Essential Systems → Systems → Utility** folder.